 My teaching covers the broad sweep of human-environment geography, from globalization to environmental management decisions made by individuals in particular places.
 My research focuses on how and why landscapes change.
-Specific themes include conservation, peri-urban fringe areas, arid lands, social dimensions of biological invasions, land-use attitudes and practices, and vulnerability and resilience in land systems.
-I use mixed methods, including surveys, interviews, focus groups, participant observation, ecological survey, and geospatial analysis (GPS, GIS, and remote sensing).
+Specific themes include land use, nature conservation, biological invasions, vulnerability/resilience to social and environmental change, peri-urban fringe areas, deserts, and landscapes of northeastern North America.
+I use mixed methods, including social-scientific surveys, ecological surveys, interviews, focus groups, participant-observation, and geospatial analysis (GPS, GIS, and remote sensing).
 I have a long-standing interest in Latin America, having lived and worked in Costa Rica, Bolivia, and Mexico.
-Much of my work these days focuses on prospects for voluntary conservation on private land in upstate New York, including Ithaca College Natural Lands (ICNL).
+Much of my work these days focuses on voluntary conservation on private land, including institutes of higher education.
+I have since 2012 served as Faculty Manager of Ithaca College Natural Lands (ICNL).

 For a brief explanation of why I love what I do, check out the following video (4 min):

 ENVS 120: Environmental Sentinels

 ENVS 220: Human-Environment Geography

 ENVS 322: Environmental Research Methods